-- 1) Student chooses entire committee with assistance from their research advisor, and confirms their choices are willing to serve on the committee. - 2) Student shares names of those willing to sit on the committee with Lana Holben and at least three possible dates to schedule their exam. - 3) Marilyn will communicate with all committee members to secure a date that is agreeable to all and the student. - 4) A confirmation of the date and time of the exam will be sent to committee members and student - 5) The exam will be held in 165 CAB, unless otherwise requested.
-It is the student's responsibility to reserve the room with Lana Holben, along with any necessary audio visual equipment needed for the exam.
+- 1) Student chooses entire committee with assistance from their research advisor, and confirms their choices are willing to serve on the committee. - 2) Student shares names of those willing to sit on the committee with Lana Holben and the Graduate Studies Chair. - 3) Student will then poll their committee members with proposed dates of the exam and verify with Lana that the selected date does not conflict with any Departmental events. - 4) The exam will be held in an NHB conference room, unless otherwise requested.
+It is the student's responsibility to ask office staff to reserve the room and any necessary audiovisual equipment for the exam.